Wernher von Braun: Work under Nazi regime

-In 1932, von Braun received a Bachelor of Science Degree in Mechanical Engineering from Technische Hochschule Berlin (now Technische Universität Berlin), Germany.
+In 1932, von Braun received a Bachelor of Science Degree in Mechanical Engineering from Technische Hochschule Berlin, Germany.
 During a period in 1931, von Braun attended the ETH Zürich in Switzerland.
 During this time in Switzerland, von Braun assisted Professor Hermann Oberth in writing a book concerning the possibilities of creating and manufacturing liquid-propellant rockets.
 Shortly after this, von Braun founded his own private rocket development business in Berlin, and through which he made the first rocket fired by gasoline and liquid oxygen.

 In 1932, having caught wind of von Braun's rocket business, the German Army connected with von Braun to pursue basic missile research and weather data experimentation.
 Von Braun said that the German government financed the development of test stands and facilities for experimentation in Darmstadt, Germany.
 In 1939, von Braun was appointed a technical advisor at Peenemünde Army Research Center on the Baltic Sea.